 The Howard County side of the Avalon Area is the most visited section of Patapsco Valley State Park.
-Ridge Trail, Valley View, Cascade Falls, Morning Choice, Old Track Loop, the Rockburn Loop – these trail mainstays are legendary in the trail community and host hundreds of thousands of trail users each year.
+Ridge Trail, Valley View, Cascade Falls, Morning Choice, and of course the Bloede Trail and Extension – these trail mainstays are legendary in the trail community and host hundreds of thousands of trail users each year.

-When the plan was hatched for a new, sustainable trail that would bypass the popular Cascade Falls trail, connecting the top of the ridge near Landing Road, and reaching all the way to the swinging bridge over the Patapsco River – we knew this was going to be a very special project.
+In 2018, when a new sustainable trail that would bypass the popular Cascade Falls trail, connecting the top of the ridge near Landing Road, and reaching all the way to the swinging bridge over the Patapsco River – we knew this was going to be a very special project.
 The trail was going to be high visibility, high elevation, incredibly scenic, and be positioned in the heart of the busiest area of the park.

 “When Garrett was 13 years old and would wait for “the old men” to come home from work to go riding with them.
 At first, he struggled to keep up, but within a couple months he was running circles around the veterans and showed great promise as an up and coming young racer.
 Garrett loved all things outdoors and welcomed everyone to be involved.
 Garrett’s Pass embodies his spirit and passion.”-Mick Lynn